alexmill/techcamp_2017/session7/exercises.md

 Use the full movies dataset covered in the lecture (Notebook linked here).
 Some useful exercises are provided below:

+- Write a function that finds all the movie summaries that contain the given word
+  - e.g., `movies_with("happy")`
 - Find the number of total words and unique words used in each of the movies.
 Which movie summary has the largest vocabulary?
 - Pick a movie from the list (suggestions: "The Godfather" or "Lord of the Rings").
   - Find the top words (excluding stopwords!) in your chosen movie